kevothom/WSDA-Music-Database/README.md

 # WSDA-Music-Database
 WSDA Database files to run SQL files in my GITHUB repository.
+This database was created and ran in DB Browser SQLite